GaussianForest: Hierarchical-Hybrid 3D Gaussian Splatting for Compressed Scene Modeling

 \subsubsection{Quantitative Comparisons}

-Quantitative results across four benchmarks are presented in Table~\ref{table2}, accompanied by additional visualizations for quantitative comparisons on Mip-NeRF360 and Tanks\&Temples showcased in Fig.~\ref{fig:miptat}.
+Quantitative results across four benchmarks are presented in Table~\ref{table}, accompanied by additional visualizations for comparisons on Mip-NeRF360 and Tanks\&Temples showcased in Fig.~\ref{fig:miptat}.
 Firstly, our approach excels in adeptly balancing rendering speed and model size.
-Across all scenarios, Gaussian-Forest achieves the highest speed-to-size ratio, surpassing all other comparative methods by a large margin while ensuring high-fidelity rendering quality.
+Across all scenarios, GaussianForest achieves the highest speed-to-size ratio, surpassing all comparative methods by a large margin while ensuring high-fidelity rendering quality.

 In addition, compared to the unprecedentedly fast real-time rendering speed achieved by 3DGS, our method not only maintains comparable rendering quality across all test scenarios but also achieves further improvements in rendering speed and training speed.
 This enhancement is attributed to the substantial reduction in the number of Gaussians facilitated by our adaptive growth and pruning strategies.
-Most notably, coupled with the efficient scene representation and Gaussian management of Gaussian-Forest, our method achieves a remarkable $7\sim17$ times reduction in model size compared to 3DGS, depending on the dataset and settings.
+Most notably, coupled with the efficient scene representation and Gaussian management of GaussianForest, our method achieves a remarkable $7\sim17$ times reduction in model size compared to 3DGS, depending on the dataset and settings.
 Beyond the advantages of faster rendering speed and a significantly reduced model size, our approach has remarkably exceeded the rendering quality achieved by 3DGS on Deep Blending.
 This thoroughly validates the effectiveness of our approach.